ITrf0088/PDF-Book-converter/README.md

 The main table of the database is kitob_sahifa
 The requirements for the correct work of the app are as follows:
   - The book needs to have chapters
-  - You need to have a copy of the database(it's in the project folder) with  certain tables created but without filling them
+  - You need to have a copy of the database with  certain tables created(it's in the project folder) but without filling them
   - The Language is Tajik

-The app is not stable!
+The app is not stable! and was written for task solving